Skip to content

 codex

-Once you add the environment variable configuration to your shell configuration file, you won’t need to set it manually each time.
-The configuration will automatically take effect whenever you open a new terminal.
+After adding the environment variable to your shell configuration file, you won’t need to set it manually each time.
+The configuration applies automatically every time you open a new terminal, and both Codex CLI and Codex App will read it.

 Supported Models

-You can flexibly change the model field in config.toml to any model supported by ZenMux.
+You can freely switch the model field in config.toml to any model supported by ZenMux.

 Troubleshooting